 Durban's most popular attraction is the length of beach stretching across one end of the city centre.
 Known as the Golden Mile, the beach starts in the north at Blue Lagoon and eventually stops at uShaka Marine World in South Beach.
 There are various picnic and fishing hotspots, as well as the Suncoast Casino and Mini Town on North Beach.
-Along the way, they will travel past the skatepark, surfing museum, and restaurants in the Bay of Plenty.
+Along the way, it will travel past the skatepark, surfing museum, and restaurants in the Bay of Plenty.
 Dotted with elaborate kiddie pools and set against a backdrop of high-rise hotels and holiday flats, the Golden Mile is indeed the epicentre of Durban tourism.
-A wide, flat promenade runs nearly the entire way, dotted here and there with joggers, rickshaws and rollerbladers.
-The sandy beach is flat, and its gloriously warm waters are good both for surfing and swimming.
-The amphitheatre near North Beach hosts a large flea market on Sundays, offering everything from beaded jewellery and wood carvings to saris and DVDs.
+A wide, flat promenade runs nearly the entire way.

 Coffee Bay is a small inlet in the heart of the Wild Coast.
 Situated near Mthatha and with only a post office, a grocery store and a few B&Bs and backpackers to its name, the destination largely appeals to students and the young at heart.
 Its nightlife consists of drumming circles and the occasional trance party.
-Coffee Bay has some of the best surfing in South Africa, though, along with swimming, spear fishing and scuba diving.
-Nature lovers who explore its unspoiled coastline may see whales, dolphins and the occasional Cape Clawless Otter.
-The area is a paradise for golfers, hikers and anyone interested in horseback riding, too.
-Travellers who enjoy peaceful strolls along beaches with only wildflowers and natural forests for company will also appreciate the Wild Coast.
+However, Coffee Bay has some of the best surfing in South Africa, along with swimming, spear fishing and scuba diving.
 All visitors should definitely stop at the iconic Hole in the Wall: a site where the sea has carved a giant tunnel through a rock.
-Seafood fans can buy fresh catches from local fisherman.

 The beautiful Inkwenkwezi Private Game Reserve is a great place to stay in the Transkei.
 Encompassing five distinct biomes and a tidal estuary along the Eastern Cape's Wild Coast, the private, luxury reserve provides access to diverse coastal landscapes and some magnificent beaches.
-The reserve is home to the big five (lion, leopard, elephant, rhino, and buffalo) and numerous other animals.
+The reserve is home to the Big Five (lion, leopard, elephant, rhino, and buffalo) and numerous other animals.
 However, the main attraction from a wildlife point of view is the presence of some extremely rare white lions.
 Inkwenkwezi is a Xhosa word meaning 'under the stars' and the reserve prides itself on good service and attention to detail as well as natural beauty.
-Visitors can interact with elephants at the Elephant Sanctuary, take guided game drives, hikes and quad bike tours, and enjoy canoeing and mountain biking activities.
-The reserve's Sunset Lapa is a dreamy spot to sip on cocktails while admiring the stunning view, and the Emthombeni Restaurant serves a variety of South African cuisine.
-The accommodation is of a high standard and the venue is extremely popular for weddings.
-Inkwenkwezi is a short drive northeast of the East London airport, making it an easily accessible destination in a region notorious for bad roads.

-Port St Johns is a good travel base in the Transkei region and is the central tourism hub on the Wild Coast.
-The destination has lovely beaches, great surfing opportunities, fantastic fishing (deep sea and shore angling), and some fun and atmospheric backpackers lodges for budget travellers.
+Port St Johns is a good travel base in the Transkei region, and is the central tourism hub on the Wild Coast.
+The destination has lovely beaches, great surfing opportunities, fantastic fishing, and some fun and atmospheric backpackers lodges for budget travellers.
 A town of about 7,000 people, Port St Johns is situated at the mouth of the Umzimvubu River.
 The estuary is one of the main reasons why this stretch of coast is so picturesque.
 Sadly, it's also a contributing factor to the frequency of shark attacks on the town's beaches, making swimming and surfing a bit nerve-racking despite the idyllic conditions.
-The Umzimvubu River flows through an impressive sandstone gorge named the Gates of St John and visitors should make the effort to drive up to Mount Thesiger.
-Located just above the town, it offers stunning views of the estuary.
-Some of the backpackers and lodges offer the ride up for sundowners free of charge.

 Afrikaans Phrase Book